Synonym(s)

 DefinitionThis section has been translated automatically.

-Cytisus scoparius, also known as common broom, is a plant of the Faboideae subfamily within the Fabaceae family and belongs to the genus Cytisus.
+Cytisus scoparius, also called common broom, is a shrub of the subfamily Faboideae within the Fabaceae family and belongs to the genus Cytisus.
 Occurrence: Central, Southern and Eastern Europe.

 The broom is a rod shrub that grows to a height of 1 to 2 meters; rarely also a small tree shrub up to 3 meters high.
 It has long, broom-shaped, dense, five-edged green branches that were used to make brooms.
 The flowering period of the common broom extends from May to June.
 The flowers are golden yellow.
 Legumes are formed.